w3c-ccg/vcalm/docs/verification.md

     2. Checking nested signatures/proofs
 2. Relax the credential accepted: e.g., override a previous “failed” status, to accept a broader range of credentials.
 Examples may include:
     1. Accept issuanceDate in the future (post-dated checks)
-    2. Accept another institution’s expired credentials (e.g. if the issuing institution went out of business)
+    2. Accept another institution’s expired credentials (e.g., if the issuing institution went out of business)

 # Interfaces between Validation and Verification